photoprism/photoprism-docs/docs/getting-started/docker.md

 The *originals* folder contains your original photo and video files.
-They are mounted from `~/Pictures` in the example above, where `~` is a placeholder for your [home directory](https://en.wikipedia.org/wiki/Home_directory).
-All folders accessible from the host [may be mounted](https://docs.docker.com/storage/bind-mounts/), including network drives.
+They are mounted from `~/Pictures` in the example above, where `~` is a placeholder for your home directory.
+All folders accessible from the host [may be mounted](https://docs.docker.com/storage/bind-mounts/) instead, including network drives.

 Multiple folders can be made accessible by mounting them as subfolders: